SoftInstigate/restheart-plugin-skeleton/README.md

 $ ./mvnw clean package && docker run --name restheart --rm -p "8080:8080" -v ./target:/opt/restheart/plugins/custom softinstigate/restheart -s
 ```

-The `-s` option (standalone modee) disables the plugins depending on MongoDB; this avoids to start MongoDB for running it.
+The `-s` option (standalone mode) disables the plugins depending on MongoDB; this avoids to start MongoDB for running it.

 The project skeleton defines a dummy *Service* bound at `/srv`: